GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 alt="Two screenshots of Android phones, showing a keyboard appropriate for entering an email addresses (using type=email) and for entering a telephone number (with type=tel).", width="800", height="696" %}

 You can change the `Enter` key on on-screen keyboards with the `enterkeyhint` attribute.
-For example, `enterkeyhint="'next"` or `enterkeyhint="done"` changes the button label to an appropriate icon.
+For example, `enterkeyhint="next"` or `enterkeyhint="done"` changes the button label to an appropriate icon.
 This helps make it clearer for users what happens when they submit the current form.

 {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/QoY8Oynpw0CqjPACtCdG.png",